123 Street Avenue, City Town, 99999

 Photography

-Keith began his career behind the camera, shooting editorial and commercial still life for clients including Saks Fifth Avenue and contributing to BlackBook Magazine.
-These formative years sharpened his instinct for lighting, texture, and detail—skills that continue to influence how he approaches space, form, and atmosphere in his design work.
+Keith began his photography career, producing editorial and commercial still life for clients including Saks Fifth Avenue and BlackBook Magazine.
+Those early years shaped an enduring sensitivity to light, composition, texture, and atmosphere that continues to inform his work today.

 Fashion